lisongxu/CSCE156-Lab-LinkedList/readme.md

 ### 3. Testing, Submitting, and Grading

-* Test your programs locally on your computer using the provided JUnit test suites.
+* Test your programs locally on your computer using the provided JUnit test suites (a total of ten).
 Fix any errors and completely debug your programs.

-* Submit the following files to CodePost:
+* Submit the following file to CodePost:
   * `MyLinkedList.java`

 * Make sure that your program pass all the tests on CodePost.
 For this lab, as long as your programs pass all the tests on Codepost, you will get full points for the lab.